specialxuan/202403_IELTS/Writing practice.md

 In summary, UK and Switzerland consume more in both Fairtrade-labelled coffee and bananas than other countries in 1999, and widened the gap in 2004.

+> The two tables contain sales data for Fairtrade coffee and bananas in 1999 and 2004, in five nations of Europe.
+>
+> The first table shows low-level coffee sales increasing in all five countries, **albeit to widely degrees**.
+> In two places sales increased by the same small amount: 1.8 - 2 million euros in Denmark, and 0.8 - 1 million in Sweden.
+> The increment was slightly larger in Belgium, from 1 - 1.7 million euros.
+Meanwhile, in Switzerland sales doubled from 3 - 6 million euros.
+> Finally, in the UK there was an enormous increase, from 1.5 - 20 million euros.
+>
+> In the second table, it is Switzerland which **stands out** as buying far more Fairtrade bananas than the other four countries.
+> Swiss sales figures jumped from 15 - 47 million euros across these five years, while in the UK and Belgium sales only grew from 1 - 5.5 and from 0.6 - 4 million euros respectively.
+> Sweden and Denmark showed a different pattern, with falls in banana sales from 1.8 - 1and 2 - 0.9 million euros.
+>
+> Comparing the two tables, it is clear that in 1999 Fairtrade coffee sales **ranged from** 0.8 - 3 million euros in these five countries, while banana sales also mostly **clustered between** 0.6 and 2 million euros, with Switzerland the outlier at a huge 15 million euros.
+> By 2004, sales figures for both products had risen across the board, except for Sweden and Demark which recorded drops in banana sales.

 ## Task 2

 ### IELTS 10 Test 1 Punishment for Children